Every price, chased to the source.

 - Do clinics ever push back?

 - Sometimes.
-The vast majority appreciate having an accurate price published — it cuts down on phone time.
+The vast majority appreciate having an accurate price published.
+It cuts down on phone time.
 The few who don't tend to be the ones whose prices are unusually high.

 - How often is a price wrong?